chrisnoonan98675/site/xl-deploy/how-to/create-a-provisioning-package.markdown

 1. Expand **Blueprints**, then expand the desired blueprint to see its provisioning packages.
 1. Right-click the desired provisioning package, select **New**, then select the type of provisionable that you want to add.
 For example, to add an Amazon Web Services EC2 AMI, select **aws** > **ec2.InstanceSpec**.
 1. In the **Cardinality** box, enter the number of provisioneds that should be created based on this provisionable.
 By default, one provisioned is created.

+    When the provisioned is created, a unique ID and cardinality number will be added to its name, as described in [Provision an environment](/xl-deploy/how-to/provision-an-environment.html#the-unique-provisioning-id).

     ![Create new provisionable (aws.ec2.InstanceSpec)](images/provisioning-create-new-provisionable-01.png)